jeffrutland/pi_binary_clock/README.md

 # pi_binary_clock
-binary clock on a raspberry pi in python
+This is a binary clock written in Python.
+It uses the Rainbow Hat from Pimoroni.